Building Up a Longblock

 Note: There are three things you must align when installing a distributor:

 - The drive shaft pulley TDC notch must align with the crankcase split,

 - The #1 piston must be at TDC, and

 - The rotor must point to the cylinder #1 notch on the rim of the distributor.

 Important Note: Since this is a four-stroke (cycle) engine, the crank has to turn TWICE to return cylinder #1 to TDC.
 For this reason, if you are relying solely on the TDC mark on the pulley, it is possible that the #3 piston is at TDC instead of #1.
-Thus the importance of the "pencil" test to verify.
+Thus the importance of the "straw" test to verify.

 - Position the distributor clamp exactly over the distributor shaft hole and tighten it snugly on the stud that protrudes from the crankcase.